 Marlborough is blessed with one of the sunniest and driest climates in New Zealand.
 The significant diurnal temperature range between cool nights and sunny days allows ideal conditions for the long slow ripening of grapes.

 Soils are crucial to the character of our wine.
 Most soils have been laid down within the last 14,000 years carved and eroded by glaciers in the high country and carried down to the coast by melt-water rivers.

-A key part of our organic philosophy is biodiversity on the Dog Point property.
-A large area of land is devoted to pasture, landscaped lawn and pond spaces with extensive native plantings and walkways.
-There are extensive vegetable gardens and orchards with bee hives.
-Olive trees and pine nut trees have been planted alongside natives, which have attracted native birdlife.
+Dog Point Vineyard is more than just a vineyard.
+A key part of our organic philosophy is the biodiversity of the property, and so a large area of land at Dog Point is devoted to pasture, landscaped lawn and pond spaces, with native plantings and walkways.

 Dog Point is home to one of New Zealand's cultural and ecological treasures, the 'Ti Kouka'.
 Commonly known as the cabbage tree, Ti Kouka is an attractive, distinctive and hardy native New Zealand plant.

-The Ti Kouka is an endearing feature of the Dog Point landscape and like our wines it is a natural expression of the land on which it exists.
-The Ti Kouka epitomises Dog Point Vineyard’s landscape and Dog Point wines, and features on the Dog Point logo and label.
+The Ti Kouka is an endearing feature of the Dog Point landscape, and like our wines, is a natural expression of the land on which it exists.